 361.10.4 Unmanned Aircraft System (UAS) Committee

 The UAS Committee is a committee established for the specific objective of overseeing UAS activity on campus or on behalf of the University.
 The Committee will report to Cal Poly’s Senior Vice President of Administration and Finance.
 The UAS Committee shall review all COAs or other requests and applications made to the FAA.
 The UAS Committee is the principal body by which the University ensures that it is meeting its obligations under federal and state laws applicable to UAS use.
+The UAS Committee also conducts a Flight Readiness Review (FRR) that is a technical assessment of the aircraft and system configuration, and operational limitations for a planned UAS activity to ensure an acceptable level of risk.

-Membership on the UAS Committee should include members from research administration, security, safety and emergency management, risk management, academic affairs, legal, and at least one faculty or administrative member with UAS research expertise.
+Membership on the UAS Committee includes members from safety and emergency management, risk management, public safety, and at least one faculty or administrative member with UAS research expertise.

 Deliberations and recommendations by the UAS Committee should consider and conform with all other applicable University policies and review procedures including, but not limited to, the Institutional Review Board (e.g., for human subjects protection, if applicable), the Office of Research and Economic Development (for export controls and trade sanctions), and the International Center (i.e., for overseeing activity abroad).

-Flight Readiness Review (FRR) Subcommittee: The FRR Subcommittee is a subcommittee established by the UAS Committee.
-The FRR Subcommittee conducts a technical assessment of the aircraft and system configuration, and operational limitations for a planned UAS activity to ensure an acceptable level of risk.
-The FRR Subcommittee may be composed of Cal Poly personnel and/or outside technical experts.

 361.10.5 Scope of Authority and Responsibility for Review, Approval, and Monitoring of Use of UAS

 The UAS Committee will review any proposed use or operation of UAS by any members of the Cal Poly community including faculty, staff, students, auxiliaries or by third parties.
 The UAS Committee will consider the legal issues and risk related to the UAS use and will apply relevant law and regulatory guidance in determining whether a proposed use or operation should be approved.